prettier/prettier/tests/format/markdown/markdown/real-world-case.md

 `formatWithCursor` both formats the code, and translates a cursor position from unformatted code to formatted code.
 This is useful for editor integrations, to prevent the cursor from moving when code is formatted.

 The `cursorOffset` option should be provided, to specify where the cursor is.
+This option cannot be used with `rangeStart` and `rangeEnd`.

 ```js
 prettier.formatWithCursor(" 1", { cursorOffset: 2 });